Ed (text editor): Features

+The GNU version includes options intended to enhance feedback.
+Using ed -v -p: provides a simple prompt and enables more useful feedback messages.
+The -p switch is defined in POSIX since XPG2 (1987).

+User experience

-Known for its terseness, ed, compatible with teletype terminals like Teletype Model 33, gives almost no visual feedback, and has been called (by Peter H. Salus) "the most user-hostile editor ever created", even when compared to the contemporary (and notoriously complex) TECO.
-For example, the message that ed will produce in case of error, and when it wants to make sure the user wishes to quit without saving, is "?".
+Known for its terseness, ed gives almost no feedback, and has been called (by Peter H. Salus) "the most user-hostile editor ever created", even when compared to the contemporary (and notoriously complex) TECO.
+For example, the message that ed produces in case of error and when it wants to confirm exit without saving, is merely "?".
 It does not report the current filename or line number, or even display the results of a change to the text, unless requested.
 Older versions (c.
-1981) did not even ask for confirmation when a quit command was issued without the user saving changes.
-This terseness was appropriate in the early versions of Unix, when consoles were teletypes, modems were slow, and memory was precious.
-As computer technology improved and these constraints were loosened, editors with more visual feedback became the norm.
+1981) did not even ask for confirmation when a quit command was issued when there were unsaved changes.
+This terseness was appropriate in early versions of Unix, when a console was a teletype (Note: ed is compatible with terminals like Teletype Model 33), modems were slow, and memory was limited.
+As computer technology improved and these constraints loosened, editors with more feedback became the norm.